If you own a business, it is highly likely that you are already using the Google Shopping Ads feature to promote your products.

-People from all around the world will view your Google Shopping Ads.
+People from the United Kingdom will view your Google Shopping Ads.
 As such, you should write your product title in English since this is the most widely spoken language on the planet.
 A product title written in a foreign language will make most buyers uninterested in your product since they cannot understand what you are saying.

 Avoid Capitalised Title

 It is always recommended to avoid excessive capitalisation since it looks unprofessional and unreliable.
 If your product is a Steve Madden shoe and you write your title as “STEVE MADDEN SHOW BLACK FOR WOMEN,” it not only falsifies the brand name but also looks hugely disreputable.

 Just like capitalised texts, unnecessary symbols and foreign characters can make your title look suspicious and out of place.
 Remember to write a great title that is simple and can be understood effortlessly.
 Complex names will only confuse your buyers, and you don’t want that.